-To determine the effectiveness and safety of spinal surgery in people with Duchenne muscular dystrophy with scoliosis.
-We intended to test whether spinal surgery is effective in increasing survival, improving respiratory function, improving quality of life and overall functioning; and whether spinal surgery is associated with severe adverse effects.
+To determine the effectiveness and safety of spinal surgery in patients with DMD with scoliosis.
+We intended to test whether spinal surgery is effective in increasing survival and improving respiratory function, quality of life, and overall functioning, and whether spinal surgery is associated with severe adverse effects.